 Variant interpretation – all of us carry rare variants that alter important genes.
 Distinguishing between those that cause disease and those that are innocent bystanders is a key challenge in contemporary clinical genetics.
 We are developing and applying new methods to address this challenge, and collaborating globally to refine our understanding of variation in genes associated with heart disease.

-Precision medicine – we are evaluating the use of genetics and biomarkers to stratify patients and predict their response to therapy and long-term outcomes.
+Precision medicine – we are evaluating the use of genetic and other biomarkers to stratify patients and predict their response to therapy and long-term outcomes.
 Ultimately, we are working to interpret genome information so that it can be used to optimise treatment choice for our patients.

 Titin – we have a particular focus on the Titin gene, which encodes the largest human protein, a key component of muscles throughout the body.
 Recently identified as the most important cause of inherited dilated cardiomyopathy, we are working to understand the effects of Titin variants on the heart, their mechanisms of action, and their clinical significance.

 Software - web resources, software, and other tools developed by the group are available here.

 In the clinic, James is a Cardiologist specializing in the diagnosis and management of inherited cardiac conditions, including cardiomyopathies and inherited arrhythmia syndromes.
 This includes the assessment of families in which there has been a sudden unexplained death, in which case it is important to look for an underlying genetic condition that may also affect surviving relatives.
 For referral information please follow the links for NHS (UK) or private (UK or international) patients.